danielfffan/CohortFinder_add_feature/README.md

 #### 6. Priority index

-This function visualizes a 2D embedding of images where the priority index is used to guide the annotation workflow.
-Specifically, it helps pathologists or researchers determine which images to prioritize for annotation based on a precomputed ranking.

-Point Size: Reflects annotation priority — earlier-priority images appear larger.
+CohortFinder provides a visualization tool for the **priority index**, which guides the annotation workflow by ranking images based on their importance or informativeness.

+- **Left Plot**: Displays a 2D embedding of all images.
+  - **Point Size**: Indicates annotation priority — larger points represent higher-priority images that should be annotated earlier.
-Color: Encodes the relative ranking of the priority index.
+  - **Color**: Encodes the relative ranking of the priority index, providing a visual gradient of priority.

-Labels and Arrows: Optional labels and connecting arrows highlight the top 5 highest-priority images, providing a quick glance at the suggested annotation order.
+  - **Labels and Arrows**: Optionally highlight the top 5 highest-priority images, showing their order and making the suggested annotation path clear at a glance.

-Right Panel: Displays thumbnails of the top 5 images, offering visual context to aid decision-making.
+- **Right Panel**: Shows thumbnails of the top 5 prioritized images to offer visual context, aiding decision-making.

+This visualization supports:
+- **Quality Control**
+- **Annotation Planning**
+- **Human-in-the-loop Workflows**

-This plot can be used in quality control, annotation planning, or semi-automated workflows where human-in-the-loop validation is necessary.
-It allows pathologists to quickly identify which slides or images to start with, thereby optimizing their annotation efficiency and ensuring that the most informative samples are reviewed first.
+It helps pathologists or researchers quickly identify which images or slides to annotate first, improving annotation efficiency and ensuring the most informative samples are reviewed early in the process.

 <img src="./cohortfinder/figs/priority.png" alt="embed_split" style="zoom:25%;" />